Leon-Yu0320/BTI-Plant-phenotyping/README.md

 **OPTION 2: bulk analysis for multiple experiments** When tackling multiple experiments or large datasets, bulk analysis is recommended by incorporating experimental design metadata into a table (see the below example).
-In this pipeline, three arguments will be provided by users, including an experimental design table containing metadata, the type of experiments (**options: "TOP_VIEW", "SIDE_VIEW"**), and the mode of analysis regarding inclusion of one random image per day (**sample images**) or all images (**option: "SAMPLE","ALL" DEFAULT: ALL**) as shown from the attached picture.
+In this pipeline, three arguments will be provided by users, including an experimental design table containing metadata, the type of experiments (**options: "MULTI_PLANT", "SIDE_VIEW"**), and the mode of analysis regarding inclusion of one random image per day (**sample images**) or all images (**option: "SAMPLE","ALL" DEFAULT: ALL**) as shown from the attached picture.
 To start with the program, a tabular design table is required with a restricted format regarding column information.
 Please note that there are different column numbers from design table for MULTI_PLANT and SIDE_VIEW types of experiments.
 In addition, without providing the mode option (**-m argument**), all images under the image folder will be used for analysis.

 **Type in the following command to check the help page**
 ```
-bash BULK_IMAGES.sh -help
+bash 1_BULK_IMAGES.sh -help
 ```
 **Help page will be displayed as follows:**
 ```